Kalamata Olive Pasta

 - Cook the “sauce”: Meanwhile, heat the olive oil and sun-dried tomato oil in a large pan.
 Cook the sliced garlic until lightly golden.
 Add the baby spinach with the salt, pepper, and garlic powder, and cook until the spinach wilts.
 Stir in the olives and sun-dried tomatoes and heat through.

-- Assemble the pasta: Toss the mixture with the cooked pasta, and loosen it with some pasta water.
+- Assemble the pasta: Toss the mixture with the cooked pasta and loosen it with a bit of pasta water.

-- Finish: Drizzle the served pasta with some extra virgin olive oil, if desired, and Pecorino Romano cheese.
+- Finish: Drizzle the served pasta with extra virgin olive oil, if desired, and sprinkle with Pecorino Romano cheese.

 Pro Tips